 “Leonard Hamilton has done a brilliant job at Florida State,” said the Duke Basketball Report.

-Hamilton was the Washington Wizards’ head coach in 2001 and the head coach at the University of Miami (1991-2000) and at Oklahoma State University (1987-90) before he was named the seventh head coach in Florida State men’s basketball history on March 19, 2002.
+Hamilton was the Washington Wizards’ head coach in 2001, the head coach at Oklahoma State University (1987-90) and the head coach at the University of Miami (1991-2000) before he was named the seventh head coach in Florida State men’s basketball history on March 19, 2002.

 In a recent Athlon Sports ranking of the ACC’s top coaches, Hamilton was an easy choice among the top ACC coaches.